 Here's how the VSX started out back in 2008.
-The SRX disk arrays had been out for a while.
+We had had the SRX disk arrays out for a while.
 The SRX was still simple, fast, and very affordable.
 It did what it did really well, but I wanted to offer something more.

 But these OSes, for the most part, lack the ability to do what is called logical volume management.

 The SRX LUNs can be created from a single disk or multiple disks arranged in RAID configurations, which are then exported as ATA-over-Ethernet (AoE) targets.
 Since you can have up to 36 disks in a single SRX, you can have from 1 to 36 LUNs exported from that array.
-(You can have up to 65,000 arrays, by the way, so can be awash in LUNs if you want.
-It's block storage so it scales very simply.)
+(You can have 65,000 arrays, by the way, so can be awash in LUNs if you want.
+It's block storage so it scales.)

 What you can't have is a LUN smaller than a single disk drive.
 Nor can you have a small LUN on a striped RAID, which gives you faster performance in some circumstances.
-The SRX by itself does things in chunks of whole disks.
+You do things in chunks of whole disks.

-Another thing you can't do is dynamically allocate blocks from the LUN for use.
-These features include thin provisioning, taking snapshots for backup, and copying changes to a remote system.
+Another thing you can't do is dymanically allocate blocks from the LUN for use.
+These features include thin provisioning, taking snapshots for back up, and copying changes to a remote system.

 The SRX, to be cheap and go fast, performs simple RAID mapping.
 The mapping for a RAID converts the LUN's Logical Block Address (LBA) into a particular disk element of the RAID and an LBA on that disk.
 This is a simple mathmatical relationship.
 (In the case of a write, you will also have to update any redundant information on the array.)

 At first I thought about how to do this on the SRX - how would I add another level of indirection to the system?
-Then I realized there was a better way than compromising the elegance and simplicity of the SRX by adding more and more features.
+But then I realized that there was a better way than compromising the elegance and simplicity of the SRX by adding more and more features.
 What was needed was NAT for ATA-over-Ethernet.